JohannesLbck/ProcessTreeVerify/python_code/annotated_verification_methods.md

 ## Data Methods

 ### send_exist(tree, data)
-Checks if any activity sends the given data object and returns the activity element or None.
+Checks if any activity sends the given data object and returns a list of activity elements or None.

 **Parameters:**
 - `tree`: The XML tree.
 - `data`: Data object name.

-**Returns:** Activity element or None.
+**Returns:** List of activity elements if found, None otherwise.

 ### receive_exist(tree, data)
-Checks if any activity receives the given data object and returns the activity element or None.
+Checks if any activity receives the given data object and returns a list of activity elements or None.

 **Parameters:**
 - `tree`: The XML tree.
 - `data`: Data object name.

-**Returns:** Activity element or None.
+**Returns:** List of activity elements if found, None otherwise.

 ### activity_sends(tree, a, data)
 Checks if activity `a` sends the given data object.